smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Security and Access Control.md

 - [authz.ts](file://packages/auth/src/db/schema/authz.ts)

 ## Dependency Analysis
 The security components have well-defined dependencies that ensure proper isolation and modular.
-The enhanced client depends on the connection pool, partition manager, and performance monitor, creating a layered architecture.
+The enhanced client depends on the connection pool, partition manager, performance monitor, and structured logger, creating a layered architecture.
 The connection pool depends on the postgres.js driver and Drizzle ORM for database interactions.
 The configuration manager depends on Node.js crypto modules for encryption operations.
 These dependencies are managed through the monorepo structure, allowing for independent versioning and testing of security-critical components.
+The addition of read replica support introduces dependencies on PostgreSQL replication features and shell scripting for replica initialization.

 ```mermaid
 graph TD